austozi/docker-fdroidserver/README.md

 ## Configure

 The bundled Apache web server will create an index.html file in the web root directory at /var/www/html within the container, if none already exists.
-This can be prevented by mounting a custom index.html file in that directory, or by configuring the reverse proxy to always redirect to /repo.
+This can be prevented by mounting a custom index.html file in that directory.

-For example, for Nginx:
+Alternatively, access to this index.html may be prevented by configuring the reverse proxy to always redirect to /repo.
+For example, in Nginx:

 ```
 location / {